nathan-tranquilla/next-gen-web-dev-manifesto/README.md

 # Next-Gen Web Development Manifesto

 ## Vision
-We aim for a web where applications are reliable, secure, and free from preventable errors.
-Next-gen web development requires a shift to robust, strongly typed languages that eliminate entire classes of bugs, ensuring developers trust their tools and users trust their apps.
+Next-Gen Web Dev aims for reliable, secure web applications free from preventable errors.
+It requires a shift to robust, strongly typed languages that eliminate entire classes of bugs, ensuring developers trust their tools and users trust their apps.

 ## The Problem
 JavaScript’s weak typing, implicit coercions, and runtime errors make it unsuitable for modern web development.
 TypeScript, while an improvement, falls short of a strong type system.
 It permits unsafe array access, lacks full null safety, allows implicit conversions, and misses exhaustive type checking.
 These flaws make it inadequate for reliable server-side (SSR) or client-side (CSR) applications.
 The web needs languages that guarantee correctness, not just suggest it.